peacefulli-llc/peacefulli-mobile/README.md

 ## Development Cycle

 In order to keep the code organized please develop on a new branch.
 The branch name should summarize the name of the feature you're introducing.

-Please refer to the "Code Review" section to know how to get your changes into the development branch.
-The development branch is the main branch used for testing all of our code.
+Please refer to the [Code Review](#code-review) section to know how to get your changes into the `development` branch.
+The `development` branch is the main branch used for testing all of our code.
 After thorough testing, the changes in development will be promoted to the mainline branch.
 Mainline is the production branch, this branch should always be kept as clean as possible as not to introduce any bugs to the users!

 ## Local Development